 Dignity & Respect

-In line with the University's strategic aims, our Equality and Diversity states clearly that discriminatory practices are not tolerated and encourages all members of our community to treat one another with mutual respect and dignity.
+We encourage all members of our community to treat one another with mutual respect and dignity.
 This poster appears in all our buildings - if you would like one, please contact us.

 We recognise the importance of training our managers to have values in line with these policies, and have therefore provided a list of the qualities found in both a good manager and a bully.